gravitational/teleport/rfd/0136-modern-signature-algorithms.md

-All TLS x509 cert files will be renamed from `<name>-x509.pem` to `<name>-cert.pem` so that any software trying to use the old `<name>-x509.pem` along with the outdated private key location will fail to load both files, instead of successfully opening the files but failing with some confusing error when the private key does not match the certificate.
+All TLS x509 cert files will be renamed from `<name>-x509.pem` to `<name>-cert.pem` so that any software trying to use the old `<name>-x509.pem` along with the outdated private key location will fail to load both files, instead of succesfully opening the files but failing with some confusing error when the private key does not match the certificate.

 RPCs such as `GenerateUserCerts` will also need to change to support passing